influxdata/telegraf/plugins/inputs/elasticsearch/README.md

   # insecure_skip_verify = false

   ## Sets the number of most recent indices to return for indices that are configured with a date-stamped suffix.
-  ## Each 'indices_include' entry with a wildcard (*) at the end will group together all indices that match it, and sort them
-  ## by the date or number after the wildcard.
-Metrics then are gathered for only the 'num_most_recent_indices' amount of most recent
+  ## Each 'indices_include' entry ending with a wildcard (*) or glob matching pattern will group together all indices that match it, and ## sort them by the date or number after the wildcard.
+Metrics then are gathered for only the 'num_most_recent_indices' amount of most ## recent indices.
-  ## indices.
   # num_most_recent_indices = 0
 ```